-The following Inner Space Center staff are key team members of the DOSITS project:
+Key Inner Space Center Staff involved with the DOSITS project:

 - Gail Scowcroft, Principal Investigator (PI) and Project Director